ElectricOcean/KaliLinux/README.md

-An extremely shitty virus that you actually have to try to download
+An extremely shitty virus that you actually have to try to download.

 # Installation